Virginia's 35th Senate district

 Virginia's 35th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Democrat Dick Saslaw, the current Senate Majority Leader, since 1980.
+It is represented by David W. Marsden.
+It was previously represented by Democrat Dick Saslaw.

 Geography

 District 35 covers all of Falls Church and parts of Fairfax County and Alexandria in the suburbs of Washington, D.C., including some or all of Merrifield, Idylwood, West Falls Church, Seven Corners, Bailey's Crossroads, Lincolnia, Annandale, Springfield, and West Springfield.
 At just over 32 square miles, it is the smallest Senate district in Virginia.

 The district overlaps with Virginia's 8th and 11th congressional districts, and with the 38th, 39th, 42nd, 46th, 49th, and 53rd districts of the Virginia House of Delegates.